 It is largely thanks to the computer age that many owners are now aware that rabbits should not be kept on their own.
-However, sometimes this message gets across only in its most simplistic form, with the result that people end up with issues concerning breeding and fighting.
-A common complication can arise where non-neutered rabbits are kept together, for example a female has had a litter but is not living on her own.
-This article will address this issue, discussing the commonest scenarios individually.
+However, sometimes this message gets across only in its most simplistic form, with the result that people end up with issues concerning breeding and fighting in rabbit groups.
+This article tackles the difficult situation of more than one rabbit living with a mum with babies.

-1. Two non-neutered females living together, and one gives birth to a litter.
+Two females living together, and one gives birth

 Moving a young litter